I’m sitting here on my couch surfing the web wondering what size diamond painting should I buy?

 Use it anytime you'd like.

-Why is bigger better?
+Why are bigger diamond paintings better?

 Each diamond is like a pixel in a picture.

 Just like in pictures, the more pixels the better.

 But, unlike pictures where you can cram more pixels in a given space, the only way to get more pixels into a diamond painting is to buy bigger diamond art painting kits.